SafeDrive: Fine-Grained Safety Reasoning for End-to-End Driving in a Sparse World: Method

-The decoded planning queries $\hat{\mathcal{Q}}_{\text{plan}}$ are then passed through MLP heads to predict refined trajectories, an imitation score, and scene-level safety scores based on five criteria: no at-fault collisions (NC), drivable area compliance (DAC), time-to-collision (TTC), comfort (C), and ego progress (EP).
-The overall score of the ProposalNet is computed as a weighted log-sum of the imitation and safety terms, and the top-$K'$ trajectories are selected as the safety-aware candidate query features $\mathcal{C}_{\text{plan}}=\{ c^{j}_{\text{plan}} \}_{j=1}^{K'}$ with their corresponding trajectories $\mathcal{T}_{\text{plan}}=\{\tau_{\text{plan}}^{j}\}_{j=1}^{K'}$.
+The resulting queries are decoded through MLP heads to predict refined trajectories, an imitation score, and scene-level safety scores across five criteria: no at-fault collision (NC), drivable area compliance (DAC), time-to-collision (TTC), comfort (C), and ego progress (EP).
+A weighted log-sum of these terms is used to select the top-$K'$ safety-aware planning queries and their corresponding trajectories for downstream sparse world construction.